 - 1. Check the Donaldson RadialsealTM air cleaner canister for damage.
-Make sure the cover is in place and the cover latches are secure-do not run the engine without the air cleaner cover in place and secure. - Inspect the air intake hose for cracks, nicks, cuts, etc., and check the hose clamps for tightness. - 3.
-Check to make sure the air filter restriction gauge is in place and securely mounted on the air cleaner housing.
+Make sure the cover is in place and the cover latches are secure-do not run the engine without the air cleaner cover in place and secure. - 2.
+Inspect the air intake hose (into the engine) for cracks, nicks, cuts, etc., and check the hose clamps for tightness. - Check to make sure the air filter restriction gauge is in place and securely mounted on the air cleaner housing.